RobertTalbert/discretecs/MTH225-Winter2026/assignments/Problem Set 4.md

 # MTH 225: Problem Set 4

-Submit solutions on or before **11:59pm Eastern time on xxx** in order to be eligible for engagement credits.
+Submit solutions on or before **11:59pm Eastern time on Friday March 27** in order to be eligible for engagement credits.

 ## Instructions